DevVerma07/vscodepackage/README.md

 # dev-s-extension-pack README
+You can find it on vs Code here is the link for [vs code extention pack](https://marketplace.visualstudio.com/items?itemName=DevKumarVerma.your-extension-name) for laravel developers.
 ## Working with Markdown
 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux).